stellardreams/stellardreams.github.io/_posts/2021-04-28-Awake-Group-of-Companies-and-Our-Landing-Pages.md

 | AUH           | [http://auh.surge.sh/] | [https://github.com/stellardreams/auh.surge.sh]  |

-The landing pages are hosted on **surge** and as you may have noticed. https://surge.sh/help/getting-started-with-surge
+The landing pages are hosted on **surge** and as you may have noticed.
+Check out the following page, if you'd like to get started using [surge](https://surge.sh/help/getting-started-with-surge).